vasopressin (Injection route)Pronunciation

 Interactions with Medicines

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
-When you are receiving vasopressin, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
+When you are taking vasopressin, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using vasopressin with any of the following medicines is not recommended.
 Your doctor may decide not to treat you with this medication or change some of the other medicines you take.